jsguy/jsguy.github.io/pages/fastidius_yet_logical_guide_to_choosing_a_ui_framework.md

 # Choosing a web UI framework or library

 <p class="main-intro">
-There are numerous factors you need to consider when choosing a web UI framework or library - the foremost technical consideration is: do you need a framework, or would a library be a better fit for your needs?
+There are many factors you need to consider when choosing a web UI framework or library - the foremost technical consideration is: do you need a framework, or would a library be a better fit for your needs?
 Here we examine some aspects that you'll need to consider when deciding on a framework or library.
 </p>

 ![Fork](img/forkinroad.jpg#main-img)